SchriderLab/Timesweeper/README.md

     - Install and make SLiM, a backwards-in-time simulation engine
     - Install and make diploSHIC, a pacakge for detecting sweeps from simulation data

-All of this is done within the conda environment, so no privelages are needed.
+All of this is done within the conda environment, so no privileges are needed.

 And that's it, you're good to go.
 I'll be making this a bona-fide package sooner or later so we can use setuputils and all the fancy stuff.